Electioneer: At stud

 Electioneer was retired from racing with plans to stand him at stud in 1908.
 However, the racing and breeding industry was thrown into massive uncertainty when, on June 11, 1908, the Republican controlled New York Legislature under Governor Charles Evans Hughes passed the Hart-Agnew anti-betting legislation.
 After a 1911 amendment to the law that would limit the liability of owners and directors was defeated in the Legislature, every racetrack in New York State shut down.
 As a result, owners, whose horses of racing age had nowhere to go, began shipping them and their trainers to England and France.
 Many ended their racing careers there, and a number remained to become an important part of the European horse breeding industry.
 Thoroughbred Times reported that more than 1,500 American horses were sent overseas between 1908 and 1913 and that of them, at least 24 were either past, present, or future Champions.

 Given the circumstances, Electioneer did not get any mares to breed with in 1908.
 Sent to Timberland Stud farm near Lexington, Kentucky in 1909, Electioneer sired eight runners then in 1910 just three and in 1911 only ten.
 At that point, with some horse racing still happening on a limited basis at tracks outside New York state, his owner decided to try racing Electioneer.
 He made one start in 1911, running unplaced.
 In 1912, the now eight-year-old made four starts in minor events, earning a win and running second in another.

 A February 21, 1913 ruling by the New York Supreme Court, Appellate Division saw horse racing return in 1913.
 However, the damage to the breeding industry was already done and demand for stallion services from Electioneer were non-existent.

+Pedigree

+Electioneer is inbred 4D x 5D to the stallion Lexington, meaning that he appears fourth generation and fifth generation (via War Dance) on the dam side of his pedigree.